Gourmet poutines

 Paul Patates

 This diner located in the Point Saint-Charles is a neighbourhood favourite.
-Order a barebones poutine and a bottle of their famous spruce beer and grab a seat at the counter for a view of all the action.
+Order a classic poutine and a bottle of their famous spruce beer and grab a seat at the counter for a view of all the action.

 Montreal Pool Room